 MsED, University of Pennsylvania, 2000

-Much of Eli’s tutoring has aligned with his passion for social justice.
-He has three years of experience helping underserved Boston 8th graders apply for and enroll in selective high schools.
-He has also trained over 500 high school students to be tutors for younger children.
-Besides that, he has tutored groups of students ranging from 7th-12 grade, in a wide variety of subjects including tap dance, hands-on science, statistics, Chinese energy work, and environmental stewardship.
+Eli is also passionate about volunteer work.
+He helps underserved Boston 8th graders apply for and enroll in selective high schools, trains high school students to be tutors for younger children, and works with students on subjects including tap dance, hands-on science, statistics, Chinese energy work, and environmental stewardship.

 Eli’s passion is for working with students for whom school is a little too slow or a little too fast.
 A core component of his tutoring is the building of self-confidence and personal work ethic, which in his experience are top growth areas for most kids.